-Wuyi Oolong Rock Oolong Tea Rare Orchid Qi Lan Yan Cha
+Wuyi Rock Oolong Tea Rare Orchid Qi Lan Wuyi Yan Cha

-Qi Lan (Rare Orchid) is the bush varietal of the Wuyi rock oolong.
+Qi Lan, Rare Orchid in English, is the bush varietal of the Wuyi rock oolong.
 It has a long twisted dark brown dry leaf, and a very fragrant and fruity taste.
 It has a clear, golden liquor, creamy texture and a naturally sweet finish.
 The rich aroma of roasted almond is also reflected in a satisfying aftertaste that lingers in your mouth and nose.
 It also has a hint of raisins and vanilla.
 Simply a wonderful tea.